agiliq/building-api-django/docs/introductions.rst

 How to read this book?
 -------------------------

-The chjapters are meant to be read in order.
+The chapters are meant to be read in order.
 If you have existing knowledge of some chapters, you can quickly go throough that chapter, but I highly recommend reading them in order as each chapter builds on the previous.